 I have loads of ideas in my head about what to do and it is confusing me big time.
 I don’t know what direction to go in.
 What do you reckon I can do to get me on track?

 I am so happy to hear that you have loads of ideas in your head!
 What I reckon you need now is someone to talk those ideas over with – to help you make sense of them.
-You could start off with a significant other person in your life – could be family, partner, friend or someone else whose opinion you value– someone to help you organise your thoughts a little – and then when you are ready for the next step, contact someone such as myself or another professional in the field to help you make even more sense of all those options/ideas.
+You could start off with a significant other person in your life – could be family, partner, friend or someone else whose opinion you value – someone to help you organise your thoughts a little – and then when you are ready for the next step, contact a Careers Counsellor to help you make even more sense of all those options/ideas.

 I would also be keen to know if there are times when you feel less confused about your direction.
 It can be helpful to think of the possibilities for the direction/all your ideas as if they are roads on a journey.
 There are many cross-roads, intersections, paths and tracks to choose from.
 With every step, a new and different one emerges.
 You can choose where to go and what to leave behind.
 You can always take a different path, retrace your steps or stay on the same path for some time.
 Most importantly, your curiosity and willingness to ask questions and to challenge yourself about all of your ideas are qualities that will greatly assist you in clarifying some options.
 Increasing your knowledge about occupations and your conflicts around career choices will also help you with decision-making in relevant areas.